 |School||Acceptance Rate||Public or Private?|

-The only two Public Ivies that even approach the top private schools in selectivity are UCLA and UC Berkeley.
+The only Public Ivy that even approaches the top private schools in selectivity is UCLA.

 Part of the reason Ivy League schools and equivalent private schools (Stanford, MIT, or top liberal arts colleges) have lower admissions rates than Public Ivy schools has to do with school size.
 The median undergraduate population for an Ivy League institution is around 6,400 students, while for a Public Ivy it's closer to 25,000 students.